 After the Second World War the United States, along with its French and British allies, frequently tested nuclear weapons in the Pacific region.
 British and American nuclear tests occurred in Australia, Mururoa (or Moruroa) Atoll in French Polynesia and Bikini Atoll in the Marshall archipelago of the Pacific.
-While nuclear testing in the Pacific has ended, there are still other nuclear threats to the region.
-The region has requested reparation to compensate for health effects to former site workers, civilians and military personnel at the old nuclear sites and surrounding communities.
-The Pacific region is also seen as a dumping ground for toxic and hazardous waste as well as nuclear waste on indigenous lands.
+While nuclear testing in the Pacific has ended, the region has requested reparation to compensate for health effects to former site workers, civilians and military personnel at the old nuclear sites and surrounding communities.
+The Pacific region is also used as a dumping ground for toxic and hazardous waste as well as nuclear waste on indigenous lands.